-Schoolbags not linked to back pain in children: study
+Schoolbags not linked to back pain in children: Study

 Schoolbag use doesn't appear to increase the risk of back pain in children and adolescents, according to an Australian review of previous studies.

-(Reuters Health) - Schoolbag use doesn't appear to increase the risk of back pain in children and adolescents, according to an Australian review of previous studies.

-Guidelines published by different organizations recommend limits on backpack weight for children, ranging from 5 percent to 20 percent of their body weight.
-However, there have been no reviews summarizing the scientific literature, say the authors.
+Guidelines published by different organisations recommend limits on backpack weight for children, ranging from 5 per cent to 20 per cent of their body weight.
+However, there have been no reviews summarising the scientific literature, say the authors.

 The main factors said to cause back pain in kids are the weight of the schoolbag, the way kids wear them and the design of the bag, but the lack of review evidence is concerning, said Parma Yamato.